President’s Volunteer Service Awards (PVSA)- NEW

 - Tracking & Submitting Volunteer Hours

-Volunteers must track and itemize all of their volunteer hours on the Volunteer Activity Log.
-The Volunteer Activity Log is an Excel spreadsheet.
+Volunteers must track and itemize all of their volunteer hours on the The Volunteer Activity Log which is fillable pdf form.

 -Contact information at the top of the form must be completed.